Thank you for registration.

 Maintaining a good credit score Parents’ approval matters.
 Similarly, financial companies look to credit rating agencies to certify your credibility.
 Know and maintain your CIBIL score.
 Avoid missing out on payments or apply for too many loans, especially unsecured loans.
 Tip: Choose a credible co-applicant for joint loans to avoid paying for their defaults.

 Securing health and life Before you fly or drive, you secure the seat belt.
 Similarly in life, secure your life with health and life insurance first.
 Ask for help if you want - but do it yourself.
 Otherwise, you may not know how to use it during emergencies.
 Tip: Clearly mention your lifestyle habits or existing diseases in the form to avoid claim rejections.

 Planning Taxes You are the earning member.
 You pay the Tax.
 Then why shouldn’t you plan your Taxes?
-It’s simple too - calculate your Taxable income; invest as much as possible in Tax-saving investments like SIP- Linked Savings Scheme (ELSS) and reduce your Tax liabilities.
+It’s simple too - calculate your Taxable income; invest as much as possible in Tax-saving investments like Equity- Linked Savings Scheme (ELSS) and reduce your Tax liabilities.
 Tip: Start planning Taxes right from the beginning of the year to avoid last-minute hasty decisions.

 Filing Income Tax Returns (ITRs) No one knows you better than yourself, right?
 Then, why expect another person to file your Income Tax Returns (ITRs)?
 Get the required documents from work and financial institutions, and fill the form fields online.
 The forms do the rest of the work.
 Tip: Verify the form online through your Aadhaar, Bank account or digital signature certificate.